Working with ministerial offices

 The department has a presence in each state and territory with approximately 3,600 work points.

-Upgrades to our staff amenities (including SES offices) are managed in accordance with Commonwealth guidelines and policies, including the Commonwealth Procurement Rules.
+Upgrades to our staff amenities (including SES offices) are managed in accordance with Commonwealth guidelines and policies, including the Commonwealth Procurement Rules(Opens external website).

-From 1 July 2023 to 31 December 2024, we had 8 contracts with a total value of $4,973,598 relating to upgrades to staff amenities as per table below.
-Our procurement contracts with a minimum contract value of $10,000 (GST inclusive) and above are reported on the AusTender website.
+From 1 July 2023 to 31 August 2025, we had 9 contracts with a total value of $7,941,961 relating to upgrades to staff amenities as per table below.
+Our procurement contracts with a minimum contract value of $10,000 (GST inclusive) and above are reported on the AusTender website(Opens external website).

 The table below shows costs and details of upgrades to staff amenities.